 I began playing the Irish wire-strung harp in 2007.
 I played my Triplett Luna on Vox Celeste and in February 2016 my new cross-strung wire harp was completed by Stoney End Harps.
 My third wire harp, a double-strung with a full set of Truitt sharping levers was completed by Dan Speer of Argent Fox Harps in November 2022.

 My current harp interests include my ethnomusicologist husband George Matthew’s interests in global musics from South America, Mexico, Cuba, the African nation of Nigeria, and my own ancestry of Ireland and Poland.
-The Irish bodhran and various Cuban percussion instruments have found their way to my recording studio!
+The Irish bodhran and various Cuban percussion instruments have found their way to my (analog tape) recording studio!

 I also like to play stuff from O’Neill’s 1850 book of Irish fiddle tunes and the Dance Music of Ireland in a very jazzy style on my specially made wire cross-strung harp Esabelle, built by Stoney End Harps of Red Wing, MN in 2015.